aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ### Examples

 As part of the repo you will find an examples folder at the root.
-This folder contains examples (written with CDK for now) of deployable AWS Lambda functions using Powertools.
+This folder contains examples (written with CDK and SAM) of deployable AWS Lambda functions using Powertools.

 To test your updates with these examples, you just have to:

-1. Build your local version of *aws-lambda-powertools-typescript* npm packages with `npm run lerna-package`
+1. Build your local version of *aws-lambda-powertools-typescript* npm packages with `npm run lerna-package` while in the root folder
-2. Update their references in examples
+2. Move to the examples folder of your choice
+    ```sh
+    cd packages/examples/cdk
+    # or
+    cd packages/examples/sam
     ```
-    cd examples/cdk
+3. Update their references in examples
+    ```sh
     npm install ../../packages/**/dist/aws-lambda-powertools-*
     ```
-3. Run cdk tests
+4. Run cdk tests
-    ```
+    ```sh
     npm run test
     ```
-4. Deploy
+5. Deploy
-    ```
+    ```sh
     npm run cdk deploy
+    # or
+    sam build  --beta-features
+    sam deploy --guided
     ```

 The last command will deploy AWS resources, therefore, you will need an AWS account, and it might incur some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
 If you don't have an AWS Account, follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).